ItsmeCurly/Coding/IdeaProjects/LexaardAutomata/README.md

 (HW 4)
+--REVISION--
+Changed parsing of regular expressions into prefix form, and conversion is also prefix version.
+Made a change to nfaUnion that caused it to not output the correct nfa when unioned (Did this about 1 hour before it is due)

+Included are some of my test cases in .txt files in a folder named /input/

+OLDREGEX was my old implementation of regexes, but it is now deprecated due to needing to use the prefix version.

+Regexes are implemented using a tree based format, with node + nextRegex data.

+--OLD README--

 This homework was a doozy, I'm not sure if it is up to the functionality that Chaw expects, as he is quite ambiguous on the homework's specifications.
 Firstly, the syntax to define a regular expression is define %name% regex \n (the regular expression over x amount of lines)